US Executive Director

 Animal Welfare Specialist

-Hillary Dalton is the Animal Welfare Specialist at Compassion in World Farming.
-Hillary holds a BSc in animal biology, an MSc in applied animal behavior and animal welfare, and completed a PhD on poultry behavior and welfare at the University of Guelph, Canada.
-Her doctoral thesis focused on the physical and behavioral traits associated with the performance of injurious pecking in domestic turkeys.
+Hillary Dalton is the Animal Welfare Specialist at Compassion in World Farming USA.
+Hillary holds a PhD in poultry behavior and welfare (University of Guelph), an MSc in applied animal behavior and animal welfare (University of Edinburgh), and a BSc in animal biology (University of Alberta).
+Hillary previously served as a post-doctoral associate at Newcastle University overseeing precision agriculture research on behavior, welfare and health topics in pigs and poultry.
 During her career, Hillary has published several peer-reviewed scientific articles and has presented at several international conferences.
-Hillary uses her technical knowledge and experience to advise Compassion on strategies to improve farm animal welfare and the sustainability of modern food production practices.
+Hillary uses her technical knowledge and experience to advise CIWF on strategies to improve farm animal welfare and the sustainability of modern food production practices.

 Sustainable Food Program Specialist